 Since coming to Temple, I have been teaching organized crime, white collar crime, the law enforcement and criminal justice introductory courses as well as the writing intensive course in critical issues in law enforcement.
+I developed and taught a new course called Terrorism, Transnational Crime and Global Security.
 In addition, I conduct career-oriented workshops on résumé preparation, navigating the federal job market, and interviewing for federal sector jobs.

 - Organized Crime

 - Critical Issues in Law Enforcement -Writing Intensive